slangenbach/notes/snowflake_snowpro_core.md

 ## Data Sharing

-- Snowflake enables object sharing (tables, external tables, secure views, secure materialized views, secure UDFs) between accounts
+- Snowflake enables object sharing (tables, external tables, secure views, secure materialized views, secure UDFs) between accounts (_not_ tasks)
 - Sharing data does not copy data, instead the producer account grants *read-only* privileges to the consumer account
 - Sharing is available for editions except the virtual private edition
 - Only a single database can be part of a share